jlov7/TerraRisk-Agent/apps/terrarisk-agent/README.md

 TerraRisk Agent is a complete implementation demonstrating how to build **trustworthy AI agents** for geospatial intelligence.
 It combines Google Earth AI's reasoning capabilities, FEMA National Risk Index data, and BigQuery Earth Engine analytics to produce auditable, signed reports with complete provenance tracking.

+**About This Project:** This is a personal R&D project—a passion-driven exploration of responsible AI agent development.
+It serves as a research platform and reference implementation, not a commercial product or business venture.

 ## What Makes TerraRisk Agent Special

 **For Business Users:**